jaredmdunn/wherever-we-go/02_characters/07_harm-and-recovery.md

 ### How Healing Works

 Recovery is typically attempted as part of a **montage**, when the group has time to rest, regroup, and pursue their own goals.
-A character may usually attempt recovery no more than **twice per montage**.
+You can usually attempt recovery no more than **twice per montage**.

 Someone must tend to your wounds or mental state.
-Most often, this involves the **Medicine** skill for physical injuries, but **Connection** might apply for emotional or mental recovery.
+This typically uses **Medicine** for physical injuries or **Connection** for emotional or mental recovery.

-Whoever is providing treatment rolls, and you mark a number of segments equal to the **edges** rolled:
+The healer rolls, and you mark a number of segments equal to the **edges** rolled:

 - **0 edges:** No progress.
 - **1 edge:** Mark 1 segment.
 - **2 edges:** Mark 2 segments.
 - **3+ edges:** Mark 3 segments.

-When the clock fills, reduce every harm on your sheet by one level and clear the clock.
-Any leftover progress carries over to a fresh clock.
+When the clock fills, reduce every harm by one category (Critical → Severe → Major → Minor → Healed) and clear the clock.
+Any extra progress carries over to a new clock.

 ### Examples of Recovery

-- A Level 3 harm (*Broken Arm*) is reduced to Level 2 (*Splinted Arm*).
+- **Severe Harm** (*Broken Arm*) becomes **Major Harm** (*Splinted Arm*).
-- A Level 2 harm (*Concussed*) is reduced to Level 1 (*Headache*).
+- **Major Harm** (*Concussed*) becomes **Minor Harm** (*Headache*).
-- A Level 1 harm (*Bruised*) is completely cleared.
+- **Minor Harm** (*Bruised*) is cleared completely.

 ### First Aid

-Immediate first aid cannot reduce harm levels but can stabilize a character to prevent death, permanent injury, or total breakdown.
+Immediate first aid can’t reduce harm categories but can stabilize a character to prevent death, permanent injury, or total collapse.
 Examples:

 - Binding wounds to stop bleeding.
 - Splinting a limb so it can be moved safely.
 - Talking down a panicked ally so they can act again.

-This buys time until proper recovery can be attempted during a montage.
+This buys time until proper recovery can happen during a montage.

 ### Self-Healing

-Characters can attempt to heal themselves, though it may be less effective or carry risk.
-The GM may apply disadvantage or reduced effect, and the consequences for failure can be severe (e.g., infection, lingering trauma, worsening injuries).
+You can try to heal yourself, but it’s harder and riskier.
+The GM may impose disadvantage, reduced effect, or new complications such as infection, lingering trauma, or worsening injury.

 ### Setbacks

 Whenever you suffer new harm, erase any progress on your healing clock.
-Recovery is fragile-fresh injuries can undo days or weeks of healing.
+Recovery is fragile-fresh injuries undo days or weeks of healing.

 ### Recovery in the Fiction

 Recovery isn’t just mechanical.
-Use these scenes to show what your character does to heal-quiet nights with a healer, whispered prayers, moments of bonding, or solitary reflection.
-These moments can reveal character growth, deepen relationships, or introduce new story hooks.
+Use these moments to show how you heal-quiet nights with a healer, whispered prayers, moments of bonding, or reflection.
+These scenes can reveal growth, deepen relationships, or open new story hooks.